 10-20 species.
 We usually encounter a good variety of forest mammals.
 Possibilities include up to 3 species of Neotropical monkeys, two sloths, White-nosed Coati, Collared Peccary, Central American Agouti and Tent-making Bats.

-Our tour price includes the cost of a river trip on the Rio Grande de Tarcoles (day 12), in a boat that is large enough to accommodate our whole group.
-The boat trip usually lasts approx. 2-3 hrs.
+Our tour price includes the cost of a river trip on the Rio Grande de Tarcoles, in a boat that is large enough to accommodate our whole group.
+The boat trip usually lasts 2-3 hours.

 View a gallery of images for this tour below, click on an image to view as full size with caption